GiuliaVanin/GiuliaVanin/README.md

 * 🌍  I'm based in London
 * ✉️  You can contact me at [giuliavdata@hotmail.com](mailto:giuliavdata@hotmail.com)
-* 🧠  I'm learning Python, Pandas, R, SQL, Tableau, PowerBI, Excel, AZ900, DP-900
+* 🧠  I'm learning Python, Pandas, R, SQL, Tableau, PowerBI, Excel, AZ900, DP-900 with JustIT bootcamp and JavaScript with CodeFirstGirls
 * ⚡  I speak Italian, English and Spanish fluently!
 When not in front of the computer you can find me outdoor in a park and nature or unwinding in a Hot Yoga studio

 ### Skills